0xfunboy/AIRewebCMS/README.md

    - Admin assets are loaded only when the user is authenticated, so regular visitors see the original markup untouched.

 ### Admin Media Library & Upload Fields
-- Every dashboard form that accepts logos, avatars, hero images, or social graphics now includes a **media field** with live previews, manual URL entry, and optional file upload.
+- Every dashboard form that accepts logos, avatars, hero images, or social graphics uses a **media field** with live previews, manual URL entry, and optional file upload.
+Paths are normalised to begin with `/media/…` so they can be pasted directly into templates or inline editing.
-- Uploaded assets are stored beneath `public/media/YYYY/MM/<slug>-<hash>.<ext>` via `App\Support\Uploads`.
-SVGs are sanitised and converted into transparent PNGs when ImageMagick is available, and every path is returned with a leading `/` so you can drop it straight into inline editing or templates.
-- From **Admin → Media Library** trigger `Local Mirror Images` to download any remote assets referenced across settings or content tables, then `Optimize to WebP` to convert the local library while tracking progress.
-The optimizer uses Imagick when available and falls back to GD (with WebP support) otherwise.
+- The upload pipeline lives in `App\Support\Uploads`: all files are MIME sniffed, SVGs are sanitised, the original vector is retained, and PNG/WebP variants are produced whenever Imagick is available (otherwise the upload still succeeds without raster copies).
+- The Media Library grid now includes extension filters, variant pills (e.g. SVG + PNG/WebP), instant clipboard copy, and a streaming log under the action buttons. `Local Mirror Images` imports any remote URLs referenced in settings/content, while `Optimize to WebP` reports clear errors if Imagick/GD is unavailable so admins know the conversion was skipped.
+- Default UI/brand assets ship with the repo under `public/media/svg/**` (editable) with version-controlled fallbacks in `public/assets/svg-default/**`.
+Use `App\Support\Media::assetSvg('path/to.svg')` to resolve the active media file with automatic fallback to the default copy.
 - The default favicon lives at `public/favicon.ico` (referenced via the `settings.favicon_path` key).
-Replace it in Media Library or by dropping a new ICO file into `public/`.
+Replace it through the Media Library or by dropping a new ICO file into `public/`.

-- Visit **Dashboard → Media Library** to browse all uploaded files, open them in a new tab, or copy absolute URLs to your clipboard.
+The public hero and social preview image default to `/media/svg/hero/hero-default.svg`; uploading a new asset through Settings replaces the stored path while the fallback remains available in version control.

 ## Usage
 - Visit `/login` to access the admin area.
 Configure the allowed wallet addresses in `.env.php`.